Political Islam is waging a war against the West and one theater of that war is the workplace.

-2. Organize international conferences on the subject of Islamic radicalism as it relates to business and management.
+2. Organize international conferences on political Islam as it relates to business and management.

-3. Contribute to the development and dissemination of effective responses to the threats to free enterprise, democracy and freedom of expression posed by the spread of Islamic radicalism in its violent and non-violent forms
+3. Develop and disseminate effective responses to the threats to free enterprise, democracy and freedom of expression posed by the spread of political Islam.

-4. Deliver training to equip corporates with the knowledge and skills required to handle critical workplace issues – demands for religious accommodation, lawfare, detecting and reporting radicalization, workplace security and employee preparedness.
+4. Equip corporates with the knowledge and skills required to handle critical workplace issues – demands for religious accommodation, lawfare, detecting and reporting radicalization, workplace security and employee preparedness.

-On 16 November 2017 at the Cercle National des Armées (Army, Navy and Air Force Officers' Club) in Paris FIRM hosted the world's most informed experts on Islamic radicalism and executives from flagship corporates.
-They came together for the world's first Islamic Radicalism in the Workplace conference.
+On 16 November 2017 at the Cercle National des Armées (Army, Navy and Air Force Officers' Club) in Paris FIRM hosted the world's most informed experts on Islamic radicalism together with senior executives from flagship corporates.
+They came together for the world's first conference on Islamic Radicalism in the Workplace.
 A wide range of topics was covered.
 From religious accommodation to detection of radicalization.
 From lethal attacks on soft targets to lawfare against employers.
 From micro-financing of jihad to security and protection of employees and customers.
-The next conference will be held in Washington D.C. on 26 April 2018, followed by another conference in Paris on 15 November 2018.
-To apply for an invitation to attend please send your contact details.
+The second FIRM conference - Political Islam in the Workplace - was held at the U.S. Capitol in Washington D.C. on 26 April 2018.
+On 15 November 2018 a third conference - L'Islam politique sur le lieu de travail - was held at the Palais du Luxembourg, seat of the French Senate.
+Our next conference will be held in Paris in 2020 to coincide with the publication of the French version of our forthcoming book, L'Islam politique sur le lieu de travail.
+To apply for an invitation to this and other upcoming events please send your contact details.

 A member of our team is available to meet with you, listen to your concerns and provide a solution.